NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 ### Implementation Guidance

 1. The `biolink:publications` edge property MUST be used as the `attribute_type_id` to report publications that support an Edge.
+This is an optional property for edges.

-2. `biolink:publications` are typically referenced using a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/) or
+3. `biolink:publications` are typically referenced using a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/) or
 [URI/URL](https://www.w3.org/Addressing/) but may also be captured as free-text strings.
 If a source provides an Edge where some publications are referenced as CURIE/URIs, and others reported as free-text descriptions, the publications referenced by CURIE or URI MUST be captured in a separate Attribute from those referenced as free-text.
 For example: